publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptD/m__us_usc_t21_s848.md

     (b) __Life imprisonment for engaging in continuing criminal enterprise__

-    Any person who engages in a continuing criminal enterprise shall be imprisoned for life and fined in accordance with subsection (a) of this section, if—
+    Any person who engages in a continuing criminal enterprise shall be imprisoned for life and fined in accordance with subsection (a), if—

         (1) such person is the principal administrator, organizer, or leader of the enterprise or is one of several such principal administrators, organizers, or leaders; and

         (2)

-            (A) the violation referred to in subsection (c)(1) of this section involved at least 300 times the quantity of a substance described in sub[section 841(b)(1)(B) of this title][/us/usc/t21/s841/b/1/B], or
+            (A) the violation referred to in subsection (c)(1) involved at least 300 times the quantity of a substance described in sub[section 841(b)(1)(B) of this title][/us/usc/t21/s841/b/1/B], or

             (B) the enterprise, or any other enterprise in which the defendant was the principal or one of several principal administrators, organizers, or leaders, received $10 million dollars in gross receipts during any twelve-month period of its existence for the manufacture, importation, or distribution of a substance described in [section 841(b)(1)(B) of this title][/us/usc/t21/s841/b/1/B].

     (c) __“Continuing criminal enterprise” defined__

-    For purposes of subsection (a) of this section, a person is engaged in a continuing criminal enterprise if—
+    For purposes of subsection (a), a person is engaged in a continuing criminal enterprise if—

-        (1) he violates any provision of this subchapter or subchapter II of this chapter the punishment for which is a felony, and
+        (1) he violates any provision of this subchapter or subchapter II the punishment for which is a felony, and

         (2)

-         such violation is a part of a continuing series of violations of this subchapter or subchapter II of this chapter—
+         such violation is a part of a continuing series of violations of this subchapter or subchapter II—

             (A) which are undertaken by such person in concert with five or more other persons with respect to whom such person occupies a position of organizer, a supervisory position, or any other position of management, and